dimagi/commcare-cloud/docs/source/changelog/0084-add-geospatial-queue.md

 This update should be performed before updating CommCare to a version more recent than that specified above.

-First, add a queue called `geospatial_queue` to your app_processes.yml, following the examples in commcare-cloud commit a94636b1d.
+First, add a queue called `geospatial_queue` to your app_processes.yml, following the examples in commcare-cloud commit [a94636b1d](https://github.com/dimagi/commcare-cloud/commit/a94636b1d).

-To apply this change, run:
+Then, to apply this change:

 ```
 commcare-cloud <env> update-supervisor-confs
 ```

+Please note that a restart is required for the change to take effect and can be done as part of the above command or with a separately done deploy.